 Sue is also Leader of Newark & District Young Archaeologists Club since setting it up in 2001.
-It is the only YAC branch in Nottinghamshire.

 Under Sue’s leadership the Young archaeology Club have built replica Iron Age huts, an Anderson Shelter and a Viking long ship, and taken part in the ONE8 Festival at Nottingham Castle.